altocodenl/TODIS/readme.md

 The main contention of this treatise is that *the* way to design simple DIS is to focus on the data that they communicate, transform and store.
 It is as simple as that.

 Designing DIS is already a complex task.
-However, it becomes exponentially harder when those responsible for building or understanding a system are distracted by everything except the data it handles.
+However, it becomes exponentially harder when those responsible for building or understanding a system are focused on everything *except* the data it handles.

 What is this everything else that holds the attention of makers of DIS?
 Here are a few examples: